-Coronavirus: India’s recoveries near 99-lakh mark, Delhi imposes night curfew
+Coronavirus: PM Narendra Modi says vaccine preparation is in final stages

-AIIMS Director Randeep Guleria said that India will have a covid-19 vaccine ‘within few days’.
+AIIMS Director Randeep Guleria also said that India will have a Covid-19 vaccine ‘within few days’.

+Prime Minister Narendra Modi on Thursday said that the preparation for a coronavirus vaccine was in the last stages.
+Laying a foundation stone for All India Institute of Medical Sciences, Rajkot, he said that people will get vaccine manufactured in India.

 India’s coronavirus tally rose to 1,02,66,674 on Thursday after 21,822 new cases cropped up in 24 hours.
 The country’s toll went up by 299 to 1,48,738.
 There are 2,57,656 active cases, and 98,60,280 people have recovered from the disease so far.